 An integral thread of USF’s historical tapestry for more than 100 years,The Ignatian is our student-run annual literary magazine.

 It strives to publish outstanding two-dimensional works, be they pieces of fiction, creative nonfiction, poetry, drawings, or art in any form lending itself to print.
-Edited by undergraduate students and supported by Assistant Professor Bruce Snider, The Ignatian’s submissions are open to all artists & writers.
+Edited by undergraduate students and supported by Assistant Professor Omar F. Miranda, The Ignatian’s submissions are open to all artists & writers.

 The Ignatian allows USF students to grow as editors and publishers, and provides a space for authors from across the country to have their work published and read.
 As editor-in-chief, I was proud to help foster these opportunities.
 Editing the magazine gave me mountains of leadership experience and was an unforgettable part of my college experience.

 The original Ignatian was first released in 1910 as a literary journal, alumni magazine and sports report.
 This format lasted until 1924, when the Ignatian morphed into The Don, USF's yearbook.
 In the 1930s and 1940s, The Don became the San Francisco Literary Quarterly (SFLQ), publishing writings by students, faculty and staff.
 In 1960s, a magazine called The Gaviota replaced the SFLQ.
 During the free speech movement of the 1960s, the magazine moved off campus, since the editors felt that their freedom of expression was threatened.